by Allison Shalla, Dogly Wellness Advocate & Canine Nutritionist

 Low-fat cottage cheese is low in cholesterol, BUT it is also high in sodium, so if your pet has a heart condition like hypertension, you will want to use it sparingly or choose a reduced-sodium brand.

-As mentioned earlier, some cottage cheese is also a good source of probiotics.
+As mentioned earlier, some cottage cheeses are also a good source of probiotics.
 Because a healthy immune system starts in the gut, probiotics support a healthy immune system.

 Last but not least, cottage cheese is also very satiating, making your pet feel full with a relatively low number of calories, helping to combat weight gain.

-If your dog eats a balanced commercial dog food, adding large amounts of “extras,” even fresh foods, can throw off the balance of things like calcium and phosphorus. ½ cup of cottage cheese contains 69mg of calcium and 151mg of phosphorus, so be sure not to overdo it to avoid excessive calcium, which can lead to problems like kidney stones and improper bone growth.
+If your dog eats balanced commercial dog food, adding large amounts of “extras,” even fresh foods, can throw off the balance of things like calcium and phosphorus. ½ cup of cottage cheese contains 69mg of calcium and 151mg of phosphorus, so be sure not to overdo it to avoid excessive calcium, leading to problems like kidney stones and improper bone growth.

 A good guideline is to use a 20% rule for human foods as toppers to a commercially balanced diet.
 What that means is that fresh food “toppers” should not account for more than 20% of your dog’s diet.
 So, if you feed your dog 2 cups of commercial dog food, you can replace up to 20% of that amount - 0.4 cups or 3.2oz - with “people foods,” like cottage cheese, eggs, cooked meats, fruits, and veggies.

 Why add human foods to your dog’s kibble?
 Studies have shown that adding up to 20% fresh food ingredients to a dog's commercial diet can boost nutrition and extend life.
 Even the most high-quality kibble available on the market is subject to nutrient loss in the high-temperature rendering process.
-These nutrients need to be added back into the kibble in the form of synthetic vitamins & minerals.
+These nutrients need to be added back into the kibble in synthetic vitamins and minerals.
 Fresh foods often provide a much more bioavailable version of these nutrients.

 In addition to the many health benefits, adding a variety of fresh foods to your dog’s diet provides enrichment.
-Imagine eating the same dry food on a regular basis - boring!
-Adding variety helps your dog get excited for mealtime, provides mental stimulation, and improves satiety.
+Imagine eating the same dry food regularly - boring!
+Adding variety helps your dog get excited about mealtime, provides mental stimulation, and improves satiety.

-Cottage cheese can be a great protein option for a bland diet as well.
-A common recommendation is to feed boiled chicken and rice if your dog has an upset stomach, but low-fat cottage cheese is also a great protein option for a bland diet if your pet tolerates dairy well.
-It is easy on the digestive system and can be combined with things like pumpkin or sweet potato for a highly digestible bland diet.
-See our other articles on bland foods, including sweet potato, rice, eggs, turkey, and chicken here.
+Cottage cheese can be a great protein option for a bland diet.
+A standard recommendation is to feed boiled chicken and rice if your dog has an upset stomach, but low-fat cottage cheese is also a great protein option for a bland diet if your pet tolerates dairy well.
+It is easy on the digestive system and combines things like pumpkin or sweet potato for a highly digestible bland diet.

 You may not want to give your dog cottage cheese every day, but rather as a special treat or when your pup requires a bland diet due to upset.